TrishaSrikanth-459/DeployStega/docs/features.md

 DeployStega framework.
 Features represent all semantic, behavioral, and routing observables realistically accessible to an adversary via application-level logs.

+We distinguish **features**, which are inputs to adversarial classifiers, from **metrics**, which quantify detection performance.
+This document enumerates features only.

 ---

 ## Notation